Electronic Timestamping: Definition and Usage

 - Existence: the document existed at time T

-- Integrity: no modifications since T
+- Integrity: no modification since T

-How to Verify a Timestamp
+How to verify a timestamp

 Adobe Reader → signature properties → timestamp authority details.
 Displays TSA name, exact date, validity status.
 Tools like pdfsig allow command-line verification.

-How Certyneo Helps You
+How Certyneo helps you

 FAQ